4ZM/poetry/thistoo.md

 Whatever the dream
 Whatever the poison
 Whatever the pleasure
-That, too, shall pass away
+That, too, will pass away

 Modernity
 Post-modernity